Shir-Nitzan/Design-mRNA-vaccine-SARS-CoV-2-variants/README.md

 Length of mRNA coding regions are both: 3813

 We found that the KV being replaced by PP in the vaccine results in a stabilized spike protein in the eprefusion state and contributes to the efficiency of the vaccine.
 It is thought that the KV is probably not functionally important.
-Source: [article](https://pubmed.ncbi.nlm.nih.gov/33466921/).
 Designing our BA2 vaccine included looking for all the places with substitutions and change the codons by the Pfizer lookup table (from last part).